yui/yui3-gallery/src/gallery-zui-rascroll/README.md

 ----

 *   When Y.zui.RAScroll be plugged as horizontal mode, it will try to adjust host height to ensure the scrollView is horizontal.
-If the contents in the scrollView changed, you may need to execute scrollview.hs.syncHeight() to adjust the height again.
+Or, if Y.zui.RAScroll be plugged as vertical mode, it will try to ensure the native browser scroll will not happen by adjust the contentBox height.
+If the contents in the scrollView changed, you may need to execute scrollview.hs.syncScroll() to do the adjustment again.

 Known Issue
 -----------

-*   None
+*   Can not cowork with YUI 3.7.0+

 Code Sample
 -----------